SameekshaMenda/devops/day5.md

 + auto-scaling
 + load balancing
 + self healing
-+ it is platform-independent - can run on any cloud
++ It is platform-independent - it can run on any cloud
 + To perform the automation kubernetes, we write a manifested (aml) file